How Much Does Tow Truck Insurance Cost in 2026?

 • Litigation risk: Serious injury claims can escalate fast, and towing losses often have disputed facts.

-For broader market context, ATRI’s reporting consistently shows insurance remains a major operating cost category for carriers (useful context even though towing isn’t identical to long-haul).
-Reference: ATRI Operational Costs of Trucking.
+For broader market context, see the ATRI Operational Costs of Trucking report, which consistently shows insurance as a major operating cost category for carriers (useful context even though towing isn’t identical to long-haul).

 Inflation pressure on insurance pricing is also visible in public data like the BLS CPI for motor vehicle insurance.

-If you want the underwriting “why” in plain English, this explainer on why trucking insurance is so expensive right now lays out what’s happening in the market.
+If you want the underwriting “why” in plain English, this explainer on what’s driving trucking insurance costs right now lays out what’s happening in the market.

 Coverage Types That Change the Price the Most (Liability, On-Hook, Garagekeepers, Physical Damage)